Location matters – and geomarketing is a huge deal.

 Hell yes.
 You should start yesterday.
 And you should focus on mobile-friendly strategies.

 Desktop use is dropping off rapidly.
-They’ll be around for many years yet, but their role’s getting relegated to secondary device and workstation.
+They’ll be around for many years yet, but their role’s getting relegated to secondary devices and workstations.
 For media and product or service consumption?
 It’s smartphones all the way.

 People’s desktops stay home.
 Their phones rarely leave their hands (in fact, “people in the UK have never been more addicted to their smartphones,” says the BBC).
 We use them not just to communicate, but to engage with the world around us – and that trend’s only increasing.
 Mobile marketing helps you: